CyrilJones9/GDP-Playtest/index.md

  <summary>
   <strong>2017-2018 Games</strong>
  </summary>

+  * [Platform-of-child: Cyril Jones](https://github.com/CyrilJones9/Platform-of-child) --- George (the genderless child) is lost in the wood, and it keeps getting stuck on the ground!

   * [Bup Blaster: Riley Bennett](https://RileyBennett.github.io/BupBlaster/index.html) --- Bup Blaster is a game in which the player must survive as long as possible by flying around in a spaceship and shooting the angry bups chasing after them.